peter/jsonapitest/doc/examples/parse/README.md

 The test suite has a single test that runs through the CRUD cycle in [crud_test.json](crud_test.json).

+There is an alternative [JavaScript version](crud_test.js) that demonstrates using inline JavaScript for assertions.

 ## Running the Test Suite

 ```